MilesMcBain/rmdgh/README.md

   - `action` is one of 'create', 'update', 'comment'
     - `number` is only valid with 'update' or 'comment'
-    - `action: update` let's you update the issue title and body.
+    - `action: update` lets you update the issue title and body.
 Comments cannot be updated.

 ### Commenting on Issues